 “To find out how much time each plane spent in the air each day, I would write an SQL query that first calculates the duration of each flight by finding the difference between its arrival_time and departure_time.
 I’d ensure this duration is calculated in minutes.
 Next, I’d sum these durations for each plane for each day using a GROUP BY

-clause, effectively grouping my results by plane ID and the date of departure.
-This approach provides the total flying time in minutes for each plane on each day, offering valuable insights into flight operations.”
+clause, effectively grouping my results by plane ID and departure date.
+This approach provides the total flying time in minutes for each plane daily, offering valuable insights into flight operations.”

 Predicting demand for specific Tesla models in different regions is critical for optimizing production and marketing strategies.
 This question may be asked in your data analyst interview to assess your proficiency in machine learning techniques and your capability to apply them to operational and strategic challenges at Tesla.